Ture Malmgren

 Ture Robert Ferdinand Malmgren (7 June 1851 – 3 August 1922) was a Swedish journalist, book publisher, and municipal politician.
-A prominent figure in his home Uddevalla, Malmgren became a colourful and well-known part of the city's history through, among other things, his long-lasting ownership of the newspaper Bohusläningen (The Bahusian), work in the local political scene, eccentric and extravagant lifestyle, and faux-medieval Tureborg Castle.
+A prominent figure in his hometown of Uddevalla, Malmgren became a colorful and well-known part of the city's history through, among other things, his long-lasting ownership of the newspaper Bohusläningen (The Bahusian), work in the local political scene, eccentric and extravagant lifestyle, and faux-medieval Tureborg Castle.

-Biography

 Early life

 Born in Uddevalla in 1851, during the time of the Union between Sweden and Norway, he was the son of Anna Cajsa Kruse and Carl Gabriel Malmgren, a local book publisher and owner of Bohus Läns Tidning, the first newspaper native to Uddevalla.
 His father had taken control of the newspaper – previously named Uddewalla Weckoblad, and founded by the publisher Anders Johansson in 1826 – in 1843, bringing the publication into a new era of liberalism after a period of held-back conservatism.
-Growing up among printers and publisher, Ture developed an early interest in journalism – during his grammar school education, he achieved poor results in most subjects, but gain the highest grade possible in "endeavour".
+Growing up among printers and publisher, Ture developed an early interest in journalism – during his grammar school education, he achieved poor results in most subjects, but achieved the highest grade possible in "endeavor".

-In his youth, Malmgren travelled significantly abroad, where he was inspired by the foreign political ideas of the time.
+In his youth, Malmgren frequently traveled abroad, where he was inspired by the foreign political ideas of the time.
 The places he visited ranged from the Kingdom of Italy and the German Confederation (where his steamboat journeys on the Rhine would provide a significant inspiration in his later life), to the Australian colonies of the British Empire and the Pacific Islands.

 In early 1878, Malmgren – aged 27 – founded Bohusläns Boktryckeri AB.
 By August the same year the publishing company had been established in a building owner by the skipper Bengtsson on the corner of the intersecting streets Norra Drottninggatan and Lilla Norrgatan, where the newspaper he soon founded would remain until 2013, a whole 135 years.
 In September he gained permission to publish Bohusläningen, covering Uddevalla, the province of Bohuslän, and south-western Dalsland.
-A first test issue was put out on 21 October, and given out to households for free, followed by a second test issue.
+The first issue, a "test" issue, ran on 21 October, and was given out to households for free, followed by a second test issue.
 On Monday 4 November the hand-operated printing press was fully put into use.